ch-nry/nozoid_nozori/README.md

-Nozori is a platform may by NOZOÏD. http://nozoid.com/nozori/
+Nozori is a platform made by NOZOÏD. http://nozoid.com/nozori/

-This platform can morph into multiple eurorack module.
+This platform can morph into multiple eurorack modules.
-The code can easilly be customized to get even more fuctionality.
+The code can be easily customized to get even more functionality.